pattonsgirl/CEG2350/Labs/Lab05/README.md

 - Unit Price (Float)
 - Total Revenue (Quantity Sold × Unit Price)

-Only write the command that performs the required task.
+Only write the command that performs the required task in the lab write up.
 DO NOT paste the results.

-1. Print only first names that start with `Bil`
+1. Print only lines for sales made in February 2024
-2. Print only the email addresses of records whose favorite number is 42
+2. Print only the product name of products with a unit price of 100 or more
-3. For users who have a `wright.edu` email, print only their last name, first name, and email in the following format:
-   - `Last, First: Email`
-4. For users who have a `wright.edu` email AND have a password of `1234`, print only their last name and favorite number in the following format:
-   - `Last favorite number is: #`
+3. Print the product name and quantity sold of products with `TV` in the product name
+4. Sum the total revenue of products with `Kitchen` in the product name
-5. Replace all passwords with `N0T@PL@!NP@$$W0RD`.
-Write all fixed records to `updaterecords.txt`
+5. Replace all occurrences of the word `Sofa` with `Couch`.
+Save the change to `updates-sales.txt`

 - **Resources**
 - [linuxize - awk with examples](https://linuxize.com/post/awk-command/)